 Organize your files

 Keeping track of research data and documentation is critical.
 Strategies include:

 - Spend time planning out both folder hierarchy and file naming conventions in the beginning of a project.
 Consider how you or others will look for and access files at a later date.
 Do you think about them by type, location, study or something else?

 - Establish a folder hierarchy that aligns with the project.
 Example: [Project] / [Experiment] / [Instrument or Type of file]

-- Use date format ISO 8601: YYYYMMDD
+- Use date format ISO 8601: YYYYMMDD.

-File types should be common, standard types below.
+To enable sharing and reuse, file types should be common, standard types below.
 If you are working with specialized software that forces you to use a proprietary or non standard file formats, you can consider converting file types upon completion of your project.